c3cilia/ruby/ruby_recipes.md

 ```

 ######attr_accessor
 If we want to both read and write a particular variable, there's an even shorter shortcut than using attr_reader and attr_writer.
 We can use attr_accessor to make a variable readable and writeable in one fell swoop.
+This is what is called mataprogramming i.e code that defines, writes and runs new code at runtime

 ```
 class Person